curtischong/e3j_v2/README.md

 Equivariant Graph Neural Network libraries are pretty complex and not well-explained.
 I'm doing this so I can learn the math and the minute details.

-This is v2 of e3j. v1 was written in jax and got way too complicated - especially when I needed to do things to optimize the tensor product.
-I'm rewriting it in pytorch for maximum accessibility.

 ### What is equivariance?
 And why do we want it?
 - Read this! https://docs.google.com/presentation/d/1ZNM52MDDc183y5j4AIX27NjePoJP1qLnAhYsyKaBzqI/edit?usp=sharing